Graffiti of two blue birds on a wall © iStock.com/timstarkey

 Approach

-The programme operates in three interconnected components:
+The programme has three components:

 Two women and children fill in workbooks together.